Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2023-04-16 - More ground based photos.
+One "after" photo contains a positive example I didn't see in the background.
 * 2023-03-11 - 305 new images.
 Many of these images are taken from a close up ground angle.
 I will continue to collect more in this way.
 * 2023-01-01 - Another batch of leafy images.
 * 2022-11-23 - We are thankful for more images 🦃
 * 2022-09-19 - Added more images (With an indoor triple! wow!
 Thanks sick dog!)
 * 2022-07-17 - Added more images
 * 2022-06-20 - Added more images, starting transition to V1 CIDS
 * 2022-04-02 - Added more images and updated analysis (Over 1000 Poop Images 🎉)
 * 2022-03-13 - Added more images and updated analysis
 * 2021-12-30 -
     - Found errors in the dataset stats, updating README.
     - Updated analytics to be updated as the dataset grows.
     - Initial SIFT-based matching isnt as robust as I'd hoped.
     - First data is on IPFS, still need to open ports.
 ID of the root dataset is: QmNj2MbeL183GtPoGkFv569vMY8nupUVGEVvvvqhjoAATG
 * 2021-11-23 - Added annotation process overview and dataset sample.